 The game ends when a pre-specified number of deals take place.
 (For the sake of fairness, every player should have dealt an equal number of times.)
 Whoever has the highest score at this point is the winner.

-Contract Bridge, the game most people are referring to when they just say “Bridge”, was one of the most popular games of the 20th century.
+Contract Bridge was one of the most popular games of the 20th century.
 Though it first appeared in 1920, many date the game’s “birth” to November 1, 1925, when yachtsman Harold Vanderbilt perfected it.
-One of the game’s strong suits is that it lends itself equally to social play for fun, but also for strategic, analytical play—so much has been written about Contract Bridge theory that one could scarcely hope to digest it all.
+One of the game’s strong suits is that it lends itself equally to social play for fun, but also for strategic, analytical play—so much has been written about Contract Bridge theory, one could scarcely hope to digest it all.
 The only other card game that is as prolific in terms of works written about it is the many variants of Poker.

 Object of Contract Bridge